GallowayLabMIT/protocols/docs/instruments/keyence/timelapse.rst

 3. Secure the cords/tubes to the plate using the clasps.
 4. Remove the chamber lid and add Elga water to the "moat" until it is full.
 You can do this using the syringe located by the Keyence.
 Be careful not to spill water into the Keyence!
 5. Turn on the stage top incubator controller that is attached to the incubation chamber.
 6. Turn on the flow of CO2 by opening the valves on the tank.
-There are 3 different values you may need to open.
+There are 3 different values you may need to open: the valve directly on top of the cylinder, the large valve on pressure regulator, and the small blue valve on the underside of the pressure regulator.
-7. Check there is enough CO2 tank pressure (right pressure gauge) for your time lapse (should be >600 psi?).
+7. Check there is enough CO2 tank pressure (right pressure gauge) for your time lapse (should be >600 psi).
    The left pressure gauge should be between 14.5-21.5 psi; to change this pressure you can turn the large blue valve on the CO2 tank.
    Ensure the CO2 is flowing by looking at the process value (PV) on the controller display.